NMAS REVIEW 2020-21

 • other experts in the field

-How can I become involved in the NMAS review?
+How did people become involved in the NMAS review?

-Over the life of the NMAS Review, we will advise the dispute resolution community about opportunities to contribute.
-This will be predominantly done via email, announcements on this website and LinkedIn.
+Over the life of the NMAS Review, we advised the dispute resolution community about opportunities to contribute.
+This was predominantly done via email, announcements on this website and LinkedIn.

-If you have not yet connected with the MSB or RR on LinkedIn we invite you to do so here.
+If you have not yet connected with Resolution Resources on LinkedIn we invite you to do so here.

-You might also consider contacting your local RMAB, NMAS training organisation or other professional dispute resolution peak organisation to find out more about how they will be contributing to the review.
+You might also consider contacting your local RMAB, NMAS training organisation or other professional dispute resolution peak organisation to find out more about how they contributed to the review.

-The methodology for the review is collaborative and interactive.
-During the reference group and workshop phases, representatives will be invited to engage in open professional dialogue and problem solving to collectively consider potential changes and additions to NMAS.
+The methodology for the review was collaborative and interactive.
+During the reference group and workshop phases, representatives were invited to engage in open professional dialogue and problem solving to collectively consider potential changes and additions to the NMAS.

-Apart from the examples for consideration noted in the purpose, there are no pre-existing areas identified for consideration.
-This is the work of the representatives at the reference groups, and to a lesser extent the workshops, and will form the basis of the NMAS Review Survey.
+Apart from the examples for consideration noted in the purpose, there were no pre-existing areas identified for consideration.
+That was the work of the representatives in the reference groups, and to a lesser extent the workshops, and formed the basis of the NMAS Review Survey.

-Every stakeholder will have an opportunity to provide their input via the NMAS Review Survey.
+Every stakeholder had an opportunity to provide their input via the main NMAS Review Survey.

 How can i find out more about the NMAS revieW?